Joeic/five/Spreadsheet/README.md

 # Comments to SpreadSheet:

-This project will generate filelogger
+This project will recognize the string input and calculate the result
 # Assignment Specific Topics